WybeNetwork/VistaPanel-Themes/docs/readme.md

 It will be now deployed and used in VistaPanel.
 Congraulations, you have just changed your theme!
 # Acknowledgments
-This project would not exist without the help of my friend and partner <a href="https://github.com/mahofficial">Aqib</a>. </br>
+This project would not exist without the help of my friend and partner <a href="https://github.com/mahofficial">Aqib</a>. <br />
 Thanks to PlanetGamingGG for reporting some issues that existed.